LabKey/gradlePlugin/README.md

 that can be used to override this default (e.g., `PnpmInstallCommand=install`)
 * Add utility methods for getting path to sas and jdbc api projects
 * [Issue 40160](https://www.labkey.org/home/Developer/issues/Secure/issues-details.view?issueId=40160) Fix war distribution to include missing jar files.

+### version 1.10.6
+*Released*: 19 May 2019
+(Earliest compatible LabKey version: 20.3)

+* [Issue 40472](https://www.labkey.org/home/Developer/issues/issues-details.view?issueId=40472) Revert change in getLabKeyArtifactName for determining the group.
+ We will always use a LabKey group here.

+### version 1.10.5
+*Released*: 15 May 2020
+(Earliest compatible LabKey version: 20.3)

+* Fix Pom file generation to use license info from module.properties and project group as prefix for publish group of api and module artifacts

 ### version 1.10.4
 *Released*: 14 April 2020